Gregory Cameron: Life and career

-Cameron was born in south east Wales in 1959 and grew up in Llangybi, Monmouthshire.
+Cameron was born in south-east Wales in 1959 and grew up in Llangybi, Monmouthshire.
 He was educated at Croesyceiliog School in Cwmbran and Lincoln College, Oxford, where he studied law.
 He was then accepted for ordination by the Church in Wales and studied theology at Downing College, Cambridge, where his tutors included Rowan Williams, and at St. Michael's College, Llandaff.
-He was ordained priest in 1984.
+He was made deacon at Michaelmas 1983 (24 September) and ordained priest the following Michaelmas (29 September 1984) — both times by Derrick Childs, Bishop of Monmouth and Archbishop of Wales.

 He served as a parish priest in Newport and Llanmartin, later becoming Chaplain at Wycliffe College in Gloucestershire.
 In 2000, he was appointed Chaplain to the Archbishop of Wales, Rowan Williams.

 Cameron was appointed as Director of Ecumenical Affairs by the Secretary General of the Anglican Communion in 2003, becoming Deputy Secretary General in 2004.
 He was secretary to the Lambeth Commission that wrote the Windsor Report.
 In this role, he was described by The Times as "the top canon lawyer who helps run the headquarters of the worldwide Anglican Communion", and it was also said of him that "although his name is not widely known outside the church, he is arguably the most influential clergyman behind the scenes within it".
 His work for reconciliation in the Anglican Communion led to the award of an honorary Doctorate of Divinity by the Episcopal Divinity School, Massachusetts.
 He is also an Honorary Research Fellow in Canon Law at Cardiff University.
 He was awarded the Cross of St Augustine by the Archbishop of Canterbury on 27 March 2009.

 On 5 January 2009, he was elected as the 76th Bishop of St Asaph in succession to John Davies, who retired in 2008.
 He was consecrated on 4 April 2009 in Llandaff Cathedral by Barry Morgan, Archbishop of Wales, assisted by the other four Welsh diocesan bishops, together with the Archbishops of Canterbury and Armagh, the Primus of the Scottish Episcopal Church and 24 other co-consecrators.
 On 25 April 2009 he was enthroned in his cathedral at St Asaph.

 In 2015, he succeeded Geoffrey Rowell as Anglican Co-Chair of the Anglican–Oriental Orthodox International Commission.
 In 2019, he was appointed as an Officer of the Most Venerable Order of St John of Jerusalem (OStJ), and promoted to Commander (CStJ) in January 2022.

 In December 2021, Cameron received the Religious Leader award from the Ozanne Foundation for his work to allow same-sex blessings within the Church of Wales.